akgalwas/compass/docs/architecture/getting-credentials-from-gardener.md

 Pros

 - Clear responsibilities : provisioner responsible for Kyma installation, HAP responsible for credentials management.
-Both services have different reason for change: we ned to change Provisioner code only if we change the way clusters are provisioned/deptovisioned.
+Both services have different reason for change: we need to change Provisioner code only if we change the way clusters are provisioned/deptovisioned.
 When we change the way credentials are extracted based on credential name there is no need to change Provisioner.

 Cons